AdhTri001/AdhTri001/cv.typ

   organization: "Mentor: Dr. Prafullkumar Tale",
   date: "May 2025 – July 2025",
   details: [
     - #smallcaps[VC Dimension] of a classification model is related to how complicated it can be, specifically in terms of the model's capacity to fit various datasets.
-    - It helps in understanding the model's ability to generalize to unseen data.
+      Precisely, model's ability to generalize to unseen data.
     - Tested efficient algorithms for computing the #smallcaps[Graph VC Dimension].
     - Assessed and compared the parameterized algorithms for #smallcaps[Graph VC Dimension].
-  ]
+  ],
 )

 #exp(